-Some of my dogs where little bandannas, that keeps their chest hair cleaner and more away from their mouth.
-I tried snoods for their ear fringes before, but again, you will have to restrict your dog pretty much from play with other dogs.
+Some of my dogs wear little bandannas, which keep their chest hair cleaner and more away from their mouth.
+I tried snoods for their ear fringes before, but again, you will have to restrict your dog pretty much from playing with other dogs.
 In our case, the snoot was removed right away by other dogs while at play.

 (A snood is nothing but a tube with elastic band on both ends.
 The tube goes over his head.
 (A snoot is a different thing))

 |Phalene Blitz has nice long hair, but it is very silky and not so dense.
 He requires some brushing and bathing.
 Very little sticks to his fur.